-Ashley A. Smith covered community colleges, for-profit schools and non-traditional students for Inside Higher Ed.
-She joined the publication in 2015 after covering government and K-12 education for the Fort Myers News-Press in Florida for three years.
-Ashley also covered K-12 and higher education for three years at the Marshfield News-Herald in Wisconsin.
-She has interned with The Flint Journal, USA Today and the Detroit Free Press.
+Ashley A. Smith covers higher education and other student success reforms for EdSource.
+She joined the publication in July 2019 after covering community colleges, for-profit schools and non-traditional students for Inside Higher Ed, in Washington D.C.
+Her work has appeared in the Fort Myers News-Press, the Marshfield News-Herald, The Flint Journal, USA Today and the Detroit Free Press.
 Ashley grew up in Detroit and is a 2008 graduate of Michigan State University.
-She joined EdSource in July 2019.

 All articles by Ashley A. Smith

 In his exit interview with EdSource, CSU Chancellor Timothy P. White urges the state Legislature to invest in the system with increased funding including funds to add a Legislature-mandated ethnic studies course.

 In a wide-ranging interview, outgoing CSU Chancellor Timothy P. White looks ahead to what higher education may look like for students and the systems once the pandemic is over.

 The pandemic may be preventing many high school and college freshmen from completing applications for financial aid.
 At the same time, there are spikes in aid applications from upperclass and graduate college students.